oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg add volume group](./images/ashburn-add-vg0.png)

-**muhsop-Ashburn** DRPG status will change to updating; wait for a few seconds.
+**muhsop-ashburn** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that volume group **mushop-volume-group-0** has been added as a member.
 Refresh the DRPG page if required.
-You can monitor the request's status in the **Work requests* section under Resources.
+You can monitor the status in the *Work requests* section under Resources.

   ![drpg volume group added](./images/ashburn-vg0-added.png)

+Navigate back to the DR Protection group page; the status of DRPG should be active.

-9. Add a second volume group.
-We need to add **mushop-volume-group-1**.
+9. Add the second volume group **mushop-volume-group-1**.
 This volume group consists of the boot volume of mushop-xxxx-1 VM, and it has cross-region replication configured to the phoenix region.

-Select **muhsop-Ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**
+Select **muhsop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**

 ![drpg add member](./images/ashburn-add-member.png)